FlintSH/FlintSH/README.md

 My current passion is AI, and I'm working at Scale AI to improve its AI training platform.
 Prior to Scale, I worked on AI projects like Avora and Disclone (see below).

-In the longterm, I want to double down and work on even more AI projects.
+Over time, I want to double down and work on even more AI projects.
 I'm also interested in research and development of future AI models.

 ## Things I've made: